dimitriwauters/PANDI/README.md

 ### Automatic DLL Discovery
 >This option must be activated with the `--dll_discovery` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_dll_discovery=True` in the environment variables.

-This option is usefull in the cas of a corrupted/missing/stripped IAT (Import Address Table).
+This option is useful in the cas of a corrupted/missing/stripped IAT (Import Address Table).
 It will parse the DLLs loaded in memory by the sample to analyse and parse it to discover the exported function of these loaded DLL.
 Meaning that we will not need anymore to parse the IAT to recover the addresses of each function that will be called by the sample, we will know them before the execution of the sample.